fastcatch/i18n-verify/README.md

 Copyright
 =========

 Copyright (c) 2011 fastcatch.
-See LICENSE.txt for further details.
+See the LICENSE file for further details.